These Marketing Metrics Can Help Optimize Your Next Campaign

-Measuring marketing campaign performance is one of the most important aspects of the marketing professional’s job.
-However, metrics used to measure how successful we are don’t always tell the entire story.
 Sometimes we rely on metrics that make our marketing campaign performance look really good, but the truth is they are nothing but vanity metrics.
 Promoting numbers that give the illusion of effectiveness leads to a superficial analysis.
+This, in turn, can be hurting your marketing strategy rather than helping it.

-Instead of focusing on numbers easily skewed by fraud, we should turn our attention to marketing performance metrics that give us a true picture of our campaign’s successes ... or struggles.
+Instead of focusing on numbers easily skewed by fraud, we should turn our attention to the key marketing metrics that give us a true picture of our campaign’s successes ... or struggles.

 Get started with a free trial today to see exactly how much you could be losing to ad fraud.

 Even metrics that people see as marketing campaign performance cornerstones can be subject to watered-down statistics.
-Think about how easily a bot can fill out hundreds or thousands of lead generation forms, or how easily a human fraud farm can conduct illicit e-commerce transactions with stolen or falsified payment information.
-Your marketing team should consider all of these angles when analyzing campaign performance to better understand if and how to modify your strategy.
+Think about how easily a bot can fill out hundreds or thousands of lead generation forms, or how a human fraud farm can conduct illicit e-commerce transactions with stolen or falsified payment information on a large scale.

 Related Page: How Affiliate Marketing Companies Can Fight Ad Fraud

-How do you measure campaign performance?
-Below are eight digital media metrics for ad campaigns that you can start measuring right away to get a true picture of your marketing campaign performance.
+Below are eight digital marketing metrics for ad campaigns that you can start measuring right away to get a true picture of your performance.

-However, average CTR is a metric that can be prone to abuse, especially when dealing with affiliate marketing campaigns.
+However, average CTR is a metric that is prone to ad fraud, especially when dealing with affiliate marketing campaigns.
+If you have a high CTR but otherwise low engagement, it could be fraud.

 2. Conversion rates